This post may contain affiliate links. Please read our disclosure policy.

 1. Slice the chicken breast into thin strips, about 1/4-inch thick.

-1. Once the butter sizzles, add the chicken.
-Cook for 3 minutes on one side.
+4. Melt butter with olive oil in a 10-inch skillet over medium heat.
+Once the butter sizzles, add the chicken and cook for 3 minutes on one side.

-1. Stir in the remaining butter.
+3. Stir in the remaining butter to enrich the sauce.

 homemade chicken piccata in a bowl on a silver tray.